Keyboard shortcuts

 ConcernWrite ModelRead Model

-Optimized forConsistency, validationQuery performance
+Optimised forConsistency, validationQuery performance

-StructureReflects domain behaviorReflects UI needs
+StructureReflects domain behaviourReflects UI needs

 UpdatesTransactionalEventually consistent